 6. Eating junk food

 Processed or junk food is cheap and tastes good.
-If you’re a regular eater, you may already be facing symptoms such as overeating, weight gain, mood swings, & insomnia.
+If you’re a regular eater, you may already be facing symptoms such as overeating, obesity, mood swings, & insomnia.
 This Independence Day, let’s switch to clean eating before it’s too late.